weaviate/weaviate-io/README.md

 # How to Build this Website

-Weaviate uses [Docusaurus 2](https://docusaurus.io/) to build the documentation.
+Weaviate uses [Docusaurus 2](https://docusaurus.io/) to build our documentation.
 Docusaurus is a  static website generator that runs under [Node.js](https://nodejs.org/).
-When you run the [yarn](https://yarnpkg.com/) package manager, it installs Docusaurus along with other project dependencies.
+We use a Node.js project management tool called [yarn](https://yarnpkg.com/) to install Docusaurus and to manage project dependencies.

-If you do not have Node.js and `yarn` on your system, install them first.
+If you do not have Node.js and `yarn` installed on your system, install them first.

 ### Node.js Installation

-Use the `nvm` package manager to install Node.js.
-The [nvm project](https://github.com/nvm-sh/nvm) provides an installation script.
+Use the [nvm](https://github.com/nvm-sh/nvm) package manager to install Node.js.
+The `nvm` project page provides an installation script.

 ```
 curl -o- https://raw.githubusercontent.com/nvm-sh/nvm/v0.39.5/install.sh | bash
 ```

-Use `nvm` to install Node.js.
+After you install `nvm`, use `nvm` to install Node.js.

 ```
 nvm install node
 ```

 By default, `nvm` installs the most recent version of Node.js.
-Use `nvm` to install Node.js 19.9.0 as well.
-This version is more compatibile with the current project dependencies.
+Install Node.js 19.9.0 as well.
+Version 19.9.0 is more compatibile with the current `weaviate.io` project dependencies.

 ```
 nvm install node 19.9.0